layerswap/project-stork/README.md

 ## How it works?

-Bob wants to send 10 MATIC to @elonmusk.
+Bob wants to send `10 MATIC` to `@elonmusk`.
 As we all know there is no such thing as @elonmusk in a blockchain.
-So to be able to define what is @elonmusk we need an external "authority" which can map @elonmusk to an on-chain destination - address.
+So to be able to define what is `@elonmusk` we need an external "authority" which can map `@elonmusk` to an on-chain destination - address.
 This is where newly released ChainLink functions come into play:

 > Chainlink Functions provides your smart contracts with access to a trust-minimized compute infrastructure.
 Your smart contract sends your code to a Decentralized Oracle Network (DON), and each DON’s oracle runs the same code in a serverless environment.
 The DON aggregates all the independent runs and returns the final result to your smart contract.
 Your code can be anything from simple computation to fetching data from API providers.
 >